 - Change your passwords every 60 to 90 days.

-- Get anti-virus and anti-spam filtering software and keep it up to date by using its automatic update feature (if your service provider or employer does not provide it for you).
+- Get anti-virus and anti-spam filtering software and keep it up to date by using its automatic update feature.

 Some credit card issuers offer "virtual" credit cards for online transactions.
-You go to the issuer's website and follow the instructions for obtaining the number you may use in your next transaction.
+To use this system you go to the issuer's website and follow the instructions for obtaining the number you may use in your next transaction.
 Even though the virtual number you give to the merchant is not the same as the one on your credit card, the charge will be authorized, and it will appear on your regular credit card bill.
 So, if there is a breach of security by one merchant, the person who obtains the number will not be able to use it to charge things to your account.